 SunTrust recommends comparing all aid alternatives including grants, scholarships, and federal loans, prior to applying for a private student loan.
 Before selecting a private student loan, compare options offered by SunTrust.

 1 Interest rate reductions offered for automatic payment from a bank account: 0.25% interest rate reduction for ACH payment from any bank account and an extra 0.25% interest rate reduction when ACH payments are made from a SunTrust Bank account.
 ACH interest rate reduction(s) apply when full payments (including both principal and interest) are automatically drafted from a bank account.
 Interest rate reduction(s) will remain on the account unless (1) the automatic deduction of payments is stopped (including times during deferment or forbearance) or (2) there are three automatic deductions returned for insufficient funds within the life of the loan.
-The additional SunTrust ACH reward will be applied after the first automatic payment is successfully deducted from a SunTrust Bank checking, savings or money market account and will be removed for the reasons stated above or if you close your SunTrust account.
+The additional SunTrust Bank account ACH interest rate reduction will be applied after the first automatic payment is successfully deducted from a SunTrust Bank checking, savings or money market account and will be removed for the reasons stated above or if you close your SunTrust account.
 In the event the benefit(s) is removed, the interest rate stated in the Credit Agreement shall be applied in accordance with the terms of the Credit Agreement.

 2 Proof of graduation (certified copy of diploma) must be submitted to the loan servicer within 90 days after graduation.
-1% principal reduction is based on the net disbursed loan amount which is the total dollar amount of all disbursements made, excluding the dollar amount of any reductions, cancellations, or returns, as applicable.
+The 1% principal reduction is based on the net disbursed loan amount which is the total dollar amount of all disbursements made, excluding the dollar amount of any reductions, cancellations, or returns, as applicable.
 To receive the reward, no more than one late payment (payment received more than 10 days after the due date) is allowed and the student borrower must have earned a bachelor's degree or higher.
 This reward is available once during the life of the loan, regardless of whether the student borrower receives more than one degree.

 5 Click here to see payment examples.
 The 15 year term is only available for loan amounts of $5,000 or more.

-6 Any applicant who applies for the loan the month of, the month prior to, or the month after their graduation date, as stated on the application or certified by the school, the only repayment option offered will be the immediate repayment option.
+6 Any applicant who applies for the loan the month of, the month prior to, or the month after their graduation date, as stated on the application or certified by the school, will only be offered the immediate repayment option.
 Partial Interest Repayment is available on loans of $5,000 or more.

 7 Making interest only or partial interest payments while in school will not reduce the principal balance of the loan.
 Partial Interest Payment plan of $25 per month is available on loans of $5,000 or more; click here to see a payment example.
 For Partial Interest and Fully Deferred loans, any accrued and unpaid interest will be capitalized (added to your principal loan balance) when repayment of principal and interest begins.
 Payments may be deferred (a) while student is enrolled at least half-time at an approved school, and (b) during the 6 month grace period after graduation or dropping below half-time status.
-The deferment period may not exceed five years plus six-month grace period.
+In any case, the initial deferment period may not exceed 66 months from the first disbursement date.
 There are no prepayment penalties.

 8 Length of grace period may be shorter than six months for students enrolled in school for longer than 60 months.
 The immediate repayment option does not have a grace period.